DataSQRL/sqrl/sqrl-core/src/main/java/ai/datasqrl/config/error/JSONErrorPayload.md

 /* A unique identifier for the error */
 "code": "",
 /* The severity of the error.
- Values may take on of:
+ Values may take one of:
  - "error": A fatal error that prevents compilation
  - "warning": A non-fatal concern
  - "help": A suggestion for improvement